zzonyo/trust-docs-test/source/index.html.md

 state               | string    | Account state            | working, lock
 type                | string    | The type of this account | spot, margin, otc, point, super-margin

-<aside class="notice">Margin account will only be created after the first margin loan order.</aside>
+<aside class="notice">Margin/super-margin account will only be created after the first time asset transfer-in.</aside>

 ## Get Account Balance of a Specific Account